Chonburi F.C.: Stadium

 At the start of the 2008 season, Chonburi used the Chonburi Municipality Stadium plays in the 5,000-seater in Chonburi.
 Due to disagreements with the local authorities, the club wore its home games from 2008 of the Princess Sirindhorn Stadium.
 For the games of the 2008 AFC Champions League you had to dodge into the National Stadium, which was also used for matches in the 2009 AFC Cup Bangkok.
 For the 2010 season, the club will return to Chonburi and will host its home games at the renovated Chonburi Sports College Stadium.

 In 2010 season they moved to IPE Chonburi Stadium.
 In 2011 season they move to Chonburi Stadium after renovate the stadium for played in the AFC Cup, and Thai League.

-For the future, a new stadium is designed with modern training facilities.
-The new stadium will have 15,000 spectators and meet modern demands.
-It would be next to the new buildings in Pattaya and one of the most modern stadiums in Si Racha in Chonburi province.
-Arise should the stadium with club grounds near Bang Saen on a ten-rai area.
-This is about 1.5 hectares.
-The site was donated by the President of the Association, Wittaya Khunpluem.